TIPS TO PREPARE YOUR FILES FOR PRINT

 If you choose to design your own files for print, it is important to understand the basics of design to avoid any

 production issues.
 Your project will go a lot smoother and you will be much happier with the final results!

 MARGINS | BLEEDS | DOCUMENT SIZE | IMPOSITION | COLOR | QUIZ

 Due to slight shifting that occurs during printing and trimming, any artwork that is designed too close to the final trim edge is at risk of being cut off or may show inconsistent margins.
-We encourage any artwork that is not meant to reach the edge of the final print be roughly 3/8 inch away from the trim edge.
+We encourage any artwork that is not intended to reach the edge of the final print be at least 1/4 to 3/8 inch away from the trim edge.
 This is considered the safe area.
-For smaller size projects such as a postcard, we recommend no lower than a 1/4 inch margin.
-Business card margins may be reduced as low as 3/16 inch.
+Margins on smaller projects such as a business card may be reduced as low as 1/8 inch if needed.

 What is bleed !?

 Bleed is the concept of extending artwork past the edge of the final trim line.
 When a document has bleed, it must be printed on a larger sheet of paper and then trimmed down to the finished size.

 Now why would I need extra artwork that gets cut off anyways?
 Well, printing and trimming will never be 100% perfect.
 That being said, we work diligently to stay within a 1/16 inch tolerance.
 But without bleed, any artwork that’s intended to be printed to the edge of the page is at risk of either showing slivers of white border or it might be undercut, taking off artwork that you want shown.

 Not all programs use the same process for outputting bleeds.
 To ensure that you design with bleeds correctly, download these step by step instructions, scroll to the program you've choose to design in, and follow the steps accordingly.